Sorry, you need to enable JavaScript to visit this website.

 Participation in reserve training

-An employee has the right to refuse to perform work if he or she participates in reserve training.
-An employer is not obliged to pay an employee for the time spent in reserve training.
+An employee has the right to refuse to perform work if they are participating in reserve training.
+The employer is not obliged to pay the employee wages for the time spent at the reserve training.

-It is not necessary to suspend employment in the employment register if an employee is in reserve training.
+There is no need to suspend employment in the Employment Register if the employee is participating in reserve training.